yann-yinn/nuxt-gustave/README.md

 The core concept of Gustave are _importers_, which are just functions exporting an _importer_ method.

-An _importer_ is just a function that fetch data, save it as JSON and return to Nuxt a list of routes that need to be generated as static html files.
+An _importer_ is a function that fetches data from somewhere, save it as JSON and return to Nuxt a list of routes that need to be generated as static html files.

-Actually, you can do absolutely what you want inside an _importer_ but we will focus here on makdown files and JSON.
+> Actually, you can do absolutely what you want inside an _importer_, the only requirement is to return a list of routes to generate; but we will focus here on makdown files and JSON.

 #### Create a Gustave "importer"